 No duct repair job is fully complete if the insulation isn’t checked and repaired as well.
 Poor insulation is the highest contributor to energy costs.
 Insulation deteriorates and that leaves ducts exposed.
 Old metal sheeting ducts can be wrapped in insulation, if there wasn’t any to begin with.
 Whatever way insulation happens, it needs to be thorough.

 Regular checks and consistent maintenance can limit the degree of repairs needed.
 It is advisable to have a professional who will be thorough and provide sound advice.
 By monitoring your energy bill and the conditions within your home, you are better equipped to pick up on problems early on.
 A good repair job will add years to the lifespan of your duct system, and your cooling system.
-If you have been casual about keeping an eye on the state of your ducts, don’t delay any longer – give Art Plumbing, AC & Electric a call today, because we can fix it!
+If you have been casual about keeping an eye on the state of your ducts, don’t delay any longer – give Art Plumbing, Air Conditioning & Electric a call today, because we can fix it!